danielmatthew/wholething-slider/readme.md

 - Reference slideshow_js at end of template

-## To do (if desired)
+## To do (if desired??)
-- [] allow breakpoints to be configured in function argument
+- [ ] allow breakpoints to be configured in function argument
-- [] allow element to be specified in function argument
+- [ ] allow element to be specified in function argument